A paper from the National Bureau of Economic Research takes an interesting look at the effect of cost-sharing on utilization of health services.

 Read More

-A study in the American Journal of Managed Care looks at the effect on hospital utilization for patients who were care for in one of the country's leading concierge practices.
+A study published in the American Journal of Managed Care looks at rates of self-referral to specialists.

 Read More